kushbhardwaj28/equilinoxExampleProcessing/README.md

-Trying to make a eqilinox in processing till now made only the terrain and water
+Trying to make a eqilinox in processing <br>
+Progress till now: implemented only the terrain and water